This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 Will Big O install tires I bought online?

 Yes, with an outside-tire installation fee.
-Subsequent rotations on outside tires are billed at the standalone rate; the Continued Protection Plan only applies to tires bought through Big O.
+Subsequent rotations on outside tires are billed at the standalone rate; free rotation only applies to tires bought through Big O.

 Is Big O Tires a good chain for first-time tire buyers?

 Yes, particularly in the western US where store density is high.
-The Continued Protection Plan is built into the tire purchase, the staff tends to be patient with new buyers, and the network is large enough that the lifetime entitlement is honored wherever you travel within the footprint.
+Free rotation is built into the tire purchase, the staff tends to be patient with new buyers, and the network is large enough that the entitlement is honored wherever you travel within the footprint.

 Related pages on this site